latticejs/lattice/packages/infinite-list/README.md

 > `SearchProps: { inputProps: { name: string, value: string, onChange: function }, updateValue: function }`

 * inputProps: Set of props for an input component that has an `onChange` and `value` prop.
-* updateValue: Function to use it in case that the input component doesn't have support for `onChange`.
+* updateValue: Function to use in case of input component doesn't have `onChange` support.

 #### debounce